27410/group-assingment-group-9/README.md

 requirements.txt contains packages that may be required to run the code.

-There is a folder containing extra files, old files and working copies which are no longer supported.
+There is a folder named "Extra files" containing extra files, old files and working copies which are no longer supported.